hhkbp2/yabf/README.md

 ## Build

-Thrift is used in some database binding of `YABF`.
-To build `YABF`, you need to have the thrift generator(with Golang support) installed.
-Please refer to [thrift documentation][thrift-doc] for more info on how to install thrift.
-After the installation, make sure the command `thrift` in `PATH`.

 Then get the source code(following the Golang convention, you have to prepare the `GOPATH`) and build it with these commands:

 ```shell